Asymptotic uncertainty quantification for communities in sparse planted bi-section models: Exact and almost-exact posterior recovery of communities

-so $P_{\theta_0,n}\Pi(k_n(\tht_n,\tht_{0,n})\geq k_{\beta,n}\bigm|X^n)\to0$.
-Let $\beta_m\downarrow0$ be given; if we let $m(n)$ go to infinity slowly enough, posterior convergence continues to hold with $\beta$ equal to $\beta_{m(n)}$, that is, for $k_n=k_{\beta_{m(n),n}}$. \end{proof} According to \citep[proposition 2.9]{Mossel16} (see \cref{eq:MNSdetect}), $n\mu_n\to\infty$ is also a \emph{necessary condition} for the possibility of detection.
-So \cref{cor:pbmweakdetectcritical} shows that uniform priors lead to posteriors that detect the truth under the weakest possible condition on the parameter sequences $(p_n)$ and $(q_n)$.
-This is encouraging to the Bayesian and to the frequentist who uses Bayesian methods in this model and in models like it, \eg\ the stochastic block model.
+so $P_{\theta_0,n}\Pi(k(\tht_n,\tht_{0,n})\geq \beta n\bigm|X^n)\to0$.
+For almost-exact recovery, let $\beta_m\downarrow0$ be given; if we let $m(n)$ go to infinity slowly enough, posterior convergence continues to hold with $\beta$ equal to $\beta_{m(n)}$. \end{proof} Condition \cref{eq:pbmweakdetectcritical} says that $n\mu_n\to\infty$ is \emph{sufficient} for almost-exact posterior recovery; but as shown in \cite[proposition 2.10]{Mossel16}, it is \emph{also necessary} for any form of almost-exact recovery.
+We conclude that if there exist any estimators $\hat{\theta}_n$ that recover the community assignment almost exactly, then posteriors with uniform priors also recover the community assignment almost-exactly.